mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/6-creating-procedures.md

                         new PrimarySubmitButtonComponent("often", "5 or more", "chooseDays"))
                         )),
                 "chooseDays", new TemplateGenerator ("chooseDays")
-                        .addComponent("title", new TitleComponent(String.format("Okay %s , we are one step away!
+                        .addComponent("title", new TitleComponent(String.format("Okay %s, we are one step away!
 Choose the days that you are available for workout?", name)))
-                        .addComponent("buttons", new CloudSelectComponent("buttons", Map.of("MON", "mon", "TUE", "tue", "WED", "wed", "THU", "thu", "FRI", "fri")))
+                        .addComponent("buttons", new CloudSelectComponent("buttons", new LinkedMap<String, String>().putall("MON", "mon", "TUE", "tue", "WED", "wed", "THU", "thu", "FRI", "fri")))
                         .addComponent("submitDays", new PrimarySubmitButtonComponent("submitDays", "Submit", "askMail"
                         )),
                 "askMail", new TemplateGenerator("askMail")